fczbkk/css-selector-generator/README.md

 If set to `true`, attribute selector values will be quoted and escaped when needed.

+### get_options

+default: `null`

+If set to a function that takes an element as a parameter, calls the function to get options specific to element which are merged into existing options.

 ## Bug reports, feature requests and contact

 If you found any bugs, if you have feature requests or any questions, please, either [file an issue on GitHub][1] or send me an e-mail at [riki@fczbkk.com][2]